gawainhewitt/js_basics/README.md

 JavaScript is dynamically typed.
 What this means is that the type value that a variable holds is determined at runtime and can change dynamically.
 For example if we say `let name = 'Gawain'` then `name` is of the type `"string"`.
 If I then reallocate name to a number like this `name = 34`, name is now of the type `"number"`.
 This is in contrast to statically typed languages such as C where you declare what type of thing a variable holds.

+## Types of number

+JavaScript does not have different types of numbers like some languages (commonly integer and float).
+It just has "number".